tum-i4/munch/testing_coreutils_with_klee.md

  obj-llvm$ make -C src arch hostname
  ```

- If all went well, you should now have in **src/** folder LLVM bitcode versions of Coreutils!
+ If all went well, we should now have in **src/** folder LLVM bitcode versions of Coreutils!
 Change also the permissions of all files in the folder in order to be able to run the executables.

  ```
  obj-llvm$ chmod 755 -R src/